 Official diplomatic relations between Canada and South Africa date back to 1939.
 Canada has a High Commission located in Pretoria and a trade office based in Johannesburg.
 There are also Honorary Consulates in Cape Town and Durban.

-South Africa and Canada’s partnership is based on shared values in support of equality, democracy, peace, security and prosperity.
-Our strong ties today are rooted partially in Canada’s lead role in international efforts in the 1970s to pressure South Africa to dismantle its apartheid system and promote the establishment of a multi-ethnic, multi-racial, democratic society.
+Canada considers South Africa to be a true partner and friend based on our mutually shared values in support of equality, democracy, peace, security and prosperity.
+Our strong ties today are rooted partially in Canada’s lead role in international efforts in the 1980s to pressure South Africa to dismantle its apartheid system and promote the establishment of a multi-ethnic, multi-racial, democratic society.
 Since South Africa's transition from apartheid and its first multi-racial elections in 1994, Canada-South Africa relations have been friendly and cooperative.
 In recognition of his leadership in the fight against apartheid and his efforts to build a new united South Africa, Canada presented Nelson Mandela with honorary citizenship in 2001.

 Post-1994, Canada supported South Africa's re-entry into a broad range of multilateral organisations.
 Since then, the two countries have worked closely on important multilateral issues, including the renewal of the Nuclear Non-Proliferation Treaty, the creation of the World Trade Organization, and the Commonwealth Ministerial Action Group (CMAG), which investigates allegations of serious and persistent violations of human rights and democratic principles and recommends measures for collective Commonwealth action.
 It is worth noting that South Africa's 1996 Constitution and Bill of Rights draw heavily on Canada's Charter of Rights and Freedoms.